 4. Change isn’t necessarily progress

-I also find people touting “progress” don’t realise that a lot of the time they > just mean “change”.
+”I also find people touting ‘progress’ don’t realise that a lot of the time they just mean ‘change’.
 I mean, sure, if a new way of doing things is demonstrably better, by all means let’s use it.
-But a lot of the time you’re just swapping one (well-understood) set of tradeoffs and considerations for a new, less understood set, because “That’s what we’re doing now”. — qu4z-2
+But a lot of the time you’re just swapping one (well-understood) set of tradeoffs and considerations for a new, less understood set, because ‘That’s what we’re doing now’.”

 5. People first, developers second

-It is very common to hear developers berating old browsers and dropping support in the name of cost and security but your users don’t care and are unaware, and sometimes not in control of what browsers they use.
-Corporations locking down IE6 is a common example.
+It's common to hear teammates berating old browsers and dropping support in the name of cost and security but your users don’t care and are unaware anyway.
+Often they're not in control of what browser they use.